Make a booking now Campus Online Login

 How has the course helped make an impact at school?

-After I complete the module in Speech, Language and Communication Needs, I met with a few colleagues to discuss my findings.
-Due to Coid, the groups were small, however, I did receive some positive feedback.
-From the teachers that attended, we were able to discuss and define the difference between EAL and SLCN.
+After I completed the module in Speech, Language and Communication Needs, I met with a few colleagues to discuss my findings.
+Due to Covid-19, the groups were small, however, I did receive some positive feedback.
+From the teachers who attended, we were able to discuss and define the difference between EAL and SLCN.
 Often, many of our students are misdiagnosed.
-We also spoke about Wave 1 interventions, identifying what we were doing well and how we can improve.
+We also spoke about Wave 1 interventions, identifying what we were doing well and how we could improve.
 We also spoke about how we can train new teachers and what kind of support they might need in order to best support students with SLCN.
 During the presentation, teachers and learning enhancement staff discussed ways in which we can make our joint working environment better.

 How has the course helped develop you as an educational professional and what do you hope to achieve with the new knowledge/skills in the future?